aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 9. In fact this is true for any K specifying an amount of complexity.

-10. So from the viewpoint of your current experience, 0% likelihood should be placed on the bet that it is a universe with low complexity below some constant K.
+10. So from the viewpoint of your current experience, 0% likelihood should be placed on the bet that it is a universe with a low complexity, below some constant K.

 ### Support for Indra's Net